bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 58°
+- 57°
-- overcast clouds
+- broken clouds
-- 97% humidity
+- 98% humidity
-- 2 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 75% cloud cover
-- 20 AQI 🟩
+- 16 AQI 🟩
-- 0.59 inches of precipitation in the past 24 hours
+- 0.61 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>